darkworldchamp/ETH-AVAX_module3/README.md

 ### Transfer Tokens
  - User can transfer tokens from thier own account to another .

-### Transfer Tokens from
-- Only owner can use this function.
-- Owner can transfer tokens from one account to another.

 ### Prerequisites

 - Web3 provider or MetaMask set up to interact with Ethereum.